 Here's a quick tip- if you don't have any pastry flour, you can make a version similar to it at home.
 Simply measure 1 cup AP flour.
-Then, remove 2 Tbsp from the measured flour and replace it with 1 Tbsp cornstarch.
+Then, remove 2 tablespoon from the measured flour and replace it with 1 tablespoon cornstarch.
 Cornstarch is lighter and much lower in protein which helps you get closer to the protein % you would find in a store-bought pastry or cake flour.

 Bake the donuts

 In order to make these baked apple cider doughnuts, you need a donut pan.
 My favorite is the Wilton Donut Pan as it's non-stick and so easy to clean.
 I like to spoon my batter into the pan, however, you can also add the doughnut batter to a piping bag and pipe it into the donut pan for less mess.

 Honestly, I'm not too keen on fried food, so this pan is worth it if you're ever going to bake donuts!
 Plus, after you buy this donut pan, you can make my Vegan Lemon Lavender Donuts or Vegan Champagne Donuts as your next vegan baked donut!

 Roll donuts in cinnamon sugar

 To make these vegan apple cider doughnuts perfect, roll them in a mixture of cinnamon and sugar TWICE for ultimate Fall flavor!